sillsdev/git-crypt-for-windows/README.md

      that is used by the installer and can be changed by the user.

 ## Pre-built Installer
-A pre-built installer is available in this repo at [Installer/git-crypt-setup.exe](Installer/git-crypt-setup.exe)
+A pre-built installer is available in this repo. <a href="Installer/git-crypt-setup.exe" download>Click to Download.</a>

 ## Building `git-crypt` for Windows